rogerz343/rename-google-photos/README.md

 called *x.json* in the same directory.

 ## rename_photos.py
-High level explanation:
+### High level explanation
 This script will iterate through the files in the input directory (the directory of google photos/albums).
-For each file, it will rename the file to be a timestamp of when the photo was taken, and it will also potentially modify the "date taken" metadata of the photo if the current metadata is missing or incorrect.
+For each photo/video, it will rename the file to be a timestamp of when the photo was taken, and it will also potentially modify the "date taken" metadata of the photo if the current metadata is missing or incorrect.
 All changes are not done in place, i.e. we first copy the file to the specified output directory and then change that one.

-More detailed explanation:
+### More detailed explanation
 First, we need to understand the "Date Taken" tag that Windows puts on files when you view a file's properties.
-The value in this field is taken from the photo's exif metadata tags, in the following order (i.e. Windows will use the first of the following whose value is not missing).
+Supposedly, the value in this field is taken from the photo's exif metadata tags, in the following order (i.e. Windows will use the first of the following whose value is not missing).

 1. `EXIF:DateTimeOriginal`
 2. `IPTC:DateCreated + IPTC:TimeCreated`